technojam/Workshop-Resources/Intro_ML_python_5_oct/Readme.md

 <b>##Python</b><br />
 #Link for the resources:

-[Keywords]((https://www.geeksforgeeks.org/keywords-python-set-1/)):Python language also reserves some of keywords that convey special meaning.
-Knowledge of these is necessary part of learning this language.[Keywords]
+[Keywords](https://www.geeksforgeeks.org/keywords-python-set-1/):Python language also reserves some of keywords that convey special meaning.
+Knowledge of these is necessary part of learning this language.
 - [Operators](https://www.geeksforgeeks.org/basic-operators-python/)
 - DataTypes
     - [String](https://www.geeksforgeeks.org/python-strings/)